gamelab/WebGL-Particles-Plugin/README.md

  * "alphaStops" ((array of 2 numbers 0 < n < 1): determines the second and third alpha stop.
 The first and fourth are locked to 0 and 1 respectively
  * "additive" (boolean) : Use additive blending for compositing particles when true.
  * "startAngle" (number) : The anglulat offset of the particle - to which rotation calculated from angular velocity will be added to.

-### Using Transforms
-Particles can move and rotate freely.
-However, their scaling behaviour is limited.
-Scaling a particle object will scale the path along which the particles move, causing them to appear to move slower or faster.
-However, it will not change the size or orientation of the particles.
-For example, if you have a particle effect which shoots a rocket to the right, you can scale the game object by -1 to shoot to the left.
-However, the rocket will still face right, and appear to be facing backwards.
-If you want to change the direction of a particle effect, either use rotation or create a duplicate particle effect pointing in the other direction.